anchore/oss-docs/content/docs/userguides/sbom/authentication.md

 Here's a simple workflow to mount this config file as a secret into a container on Kubernetes.

 1. Create a secret.
-The value of `config.json` is important.
-It refers to the specification detailed [here](https://github.com/google/go-containerregistry/tree/main/pkg/authn#the-config-file).
+The value of `config.json` is important (see the [GGCR config docs](https://github.com/google/go-containerregistry/tree/main/pkg/authn#the-config-file) for more details).
 Below this section is the `secret.yaml` file that the pod configuration will consume as a volume.
 The key `config.json` is important.
 It will end up being the name of the file when mounted into the pod.

    ```yaml
    # secret.yaml